 The Fund is a transparent entity in The Netherlands for tax purposes and is therefore not a subject to Dutch corporate income tax and is not responsible for withholding Dutch dividend tax.
-To guarantee the closed character of the Fund, transfer of units of participation, other than through redemption to the Fund itself, is not permitted.
+To guarantee the closed character of the Fund, the transfer of the participations, other than through redemption to the Fund itself, is not possible.